vivshaw/zettel/pages/big 5 aspects of data.md

+---
-tags:: data, stats
+tags: data, stats
-alias:: dispersion, location, central tendency
+alias: dispersion, location, central tendency
+---

 - **location** or **central tendency**
 	- these describe how the data bunches up around a center.